The Real Destin, at the History & Fishing Museum

 By Rosanne Dunkelberger

-So, if you’ve soaked in a little too much sun, or it’s a rainy day, consider a visit to the homegrown Destin History & Fishing Museum to learn a bit of the area’s lore.
+For a real aste of Destin’s history, stretching back more than 175 years, consider a visit to the homegrown Destin History & Fishing Museum to learn a bit of the area’s lore.
 Located near the foot of the Destin Bridge, it’s easy to miss this little gem amidst the grander amusements along U.S. Highway 98.

 In a way, Destin’s history is Blue’s, because she’s a “fourth-generation Marler descendent,” the second family to settle in the area.
 When giving a tour, it’s like she’s opening up the family scrapbook for visitors to enjoy.
 Which, in a way, she is, because many of the colorful characters like William T. “Uncle Billy” Marler are people she’s related to or has known personally.
 One display is devoted to Uncle Billy, telling the story of the area’s first postmaster, and how he named the town for his first employer.
 (A Marler would serve as Destin’s postmaster for 76 years, the last one Blue’s father.)